The gorges, the adventure and the monasteries in Buila Vanturarita National Park

 Overview – guided hiking tour Buila Vanturarita National Park

-Get ready to discover and explore the smallest national park in Romania: Buila Vanturarita with a guided hiking tour from Outdoor Activities in Romania!
-Also called Oltenia from under the mountain, Buila is the perfect place for adventure!
+Get ready to discover and explore the smallest national park in Romania, Buila Vanturarita, with a guided hiking tour from Outdoor Activities in Romania!
+Part of Oltenia from under the mountain, Buila is the perfect place for adventure!
 If you want to wander through forests with tales to tell, walk on narrow paths above the gorge, see the beautiful monasteries hidden in quiet places… this is the thing!

 Where: Buila Vanturarita National Park Highlights: Buila refuge, gorges, hidden monasteries, adventure, meadows, scrambling, aerial view points Available: May – November Type of activity: hiking, visits at cultural objectives The hikes are rated as: difficult Recommended for: small groups up to 4 people with a very good physical condition, adventure seekers Customizable: yes

 Detailed program for guided hiking tour Buila Vanturarita National Park

 Day 1: Early departure from Bucharest and heading to Ramnicu Valcea and then Pietreni village.

-The first stop is at Costesti.
+The first stop is Costesti.
 Here we will see the famous rocks that seem to grow from nowhere, called trovanti.
 After that we’ll drive and then stop in the picturesque village of Pietreni.